 When putting content on the PCC Website, you need to make sure it meets Web Content Accessibility Guidelines.
-In OU Campus, there is an Accessibility Check that will check your page for any issues that conflict with web content accessibility standards.
+In Omni CMS, there is an Accessibility Check that will check your page for any issues that conflict with web content accessibility standards.
 The Accessibility Check does not check documents (i.e. PDFs) that you have attached to the page.
 It will only check the page content itself.

 How to Run an Accessibility Check

-- View the page you wish to check in OU Campus.
+- View the page you wish to check in Omni CMS.

 - Make sure the page is checked out to you.

 - From the Page Actions toolbar, click the Page Check button.

 - This will display the Page Check modal.

 If after running an Accessibility Check errors were found, click the Show Results link (this will be displayed under the Accessibility button on the Page Check modal).